Core Stability Exercises

 Sit and twist pass

 Start in the sit-up position, knees bent and feet flat on the floor.
 Your feet, knees and hips should remain reasonably still throughout this exercise, the rotation coming from your waist and not your hips.
 Hold your hands to one side, ready to receive the ball.
 Catch the ball to that side and absorb the catch by turning your shoulders further to that side.
 Reverse the rotation, turn back to the middle and release the ball.
 Continue rotating to the other side; receive the ball on the other side and continue.

 45-degree sit, catch and pass

 Start in the sit-up position with your knees bent and lean back at 45 degrees.
 Raise your hands in front of your face and receive a pass from a partner around face height.
 As you catch the ball, you must maintain your body position and gently throw the ball back.

 One leg catch and pass

 Start by sitting on the ground with knees bent, feet flat on the floor and holding the ball in both hands.
 Raise your feet off the ground and balance on your bottom.
-Rotate at the waist to your right and touch the ground by your right hip with the ball, lift the ball up, rotate to the left side and touch the ground by your left hip with the ball, lift the ball up and continue keeping your feet up off the ground.
+Rotate at the waist to your right and touch the ground by your right hip with the ball, lift the ball, rotate to the left side and touch the ground by your left hip with the ball, lift the ball and continue keeping your feet up off the ground.

 Kneeling twist pass